 Lantheus Holdings (LNTH) Gains But Lags Market: What You Should Know

-Coming into today, shares of the diagnostic imaging company had gained 1.26% in the past month.
-In that same time, the Medical sector lost 2.47%, while the S&P 500 lost 4.82%.
+Prior to today's trading, shares of the diagnostic imaging company had gained 7.25% over the past month.
+This has outpaced the Medical sector's gain of 6.36% and the S&P 500's gain of 4.56% in that time.

-Lantheus Holdings will be looking to display strength as it nears its next earnings release, which is expected to be November 3, 2022.
-On that day, Lantheus Holdings is projected to report earnings of $0.83 per share, which would represent year-over-year growth of 937.5%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $228.52 million, up 123.88% from the year-ago period.
+Wall Street will be looking for positivity from Lantheus Holdings as it approaches its next earnings report date.
+This is expected to be November 3, 2022.
+In that report, analysts expect Lantheus Holdings to post earnings of $0.83 per share.
+This would mark year-over-year growth of 937.5%.
+Our most recent consensus estimate is calling for quarterly revenue of $228.52 million, up 123.88% from the year-ago period.

 LNTH's full-year Zacks Consensus Estimates are calling for earnings of $3.53 per share and revenue of $898.01 million.
 These results would represent year-over-year changes of +620.41% and +111.19%, respectively.

 Investors might also notice recent changes to analyst estimates for Lantheus Holdings.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.07% lower.
-Lantheus Holdings is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.07% lower.
+Lantheus Holdings is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Lantheus Holdings currently has a Forward P/E ratio of 20.3.
-Its industry sports an average Forward P/E of 18.39, so we one might conclude that Lantheus Holdings is trading at a premium comparatively.
+Investors should also note Lantheus Holdings's current valuation metrics, including its Forward P/E ratio of 20.95.
+For comparison, its industry has an average Forward P/E of 18.84, which means Lantheus Holdings is trading at a premium to the group.

 The Medical - Products industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 136, which puts it in the bottom 47% of all 250+ industries.
+This group has a Zacks Industry Rank of 146, putting it in the bottom 43% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.